-Formatting the camera's built-in memory (page 209)

-deletes all the user BEST SHOT scene files.
+Formatting the camera's built-in memory (page 218) deletes all the user BEST SHOT scene files.

 - Registering a snapshot creates a snapshot setup, while registering a movie creates a movie setup.
-A snapshot setup can be used to shoot snapshots only, and a movie setup can be used to shoot movies only. - You can check the settings of the currently selected BEST SHOT scene by displaying the camera's setting menus and looking at its settings. - User snapshot scenes are assigned numbers sequentially in the sequence: SU1, SU2, and so on, while movies are assigned numbers in the sequence: MU1, MU2, and so on. - The following are the settings that are included in a user snapshot scenes:

-Face Recognition, Focus, EV Shift, White Balance, Flash, ISO, Metering, Flash Intensity, Flash Assist, Color Filter, Sharpness, Saturation, Contrast • The following are the settings that are included in a user movie scene:

-Focus, EV Shift, White Balance, Color Filter, Sharpness, Saturation, Contrast

-- You can store up to 999 BEST SHOT user scenes. - User BEST SHOT scenes are stored in built-in memory (page 253) in the SCENE folder (snapshots) or MSCENE folder (movies).
+A snapshot setup can be used to shoot snapshots only, and a movie setup can be used to shoot movies only. - You can check the settings of the currently selected BEST SHOT scene by displaying the camera's setting menus and looking at its settings. - User BEST SHOT scenes are assigned numbers in the sequence: U1, U2, U3, and so on. - The following are the settings that are included in a user snapshot scenes: - Face Recognition, Focus, EV Shift, White Balance, Flash, ISO, Metering, Flash Intensity, Flash Assist, Color Filter, Sharpness, Saturation, Contrast - The following are the settings that are included in a user movie scene: - Focus, EV Shift, White Balance, Color Filter, Sharpness, Saturation, Contrast - You can store up to 999 BEST SHOT user scenes. - User BEST SHOT scenes are stored in built-in memory (page 262) in the SCENE folder (snapshots) or MSCENE folder (movies).